ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 - [ ] Photos of clients / trips (for homepage)
 - [ ] Exact rate per km he charges (e.g. R8.50/km)
 - [ ] Minimum fare amount (if any)
-- [ ] Confirmation of which days/times to block by default (e.g. every Friday 12:00–14:00)
+- [ ] Which days/times to block by default (e.g. every Friday 12:00–14:00)
-- [ ] Any other features he wants added
+- [ ] Any additional features he wants

 ---